lluiscamino/fake-tweet/README.md

     * Avatar: Twitter avatar URL
     * Verified: Set to true to include the verified icon
     * Locked: Set to true to include the private account icon
+* NightMode: Set to true to display tweet in night mode
 * Text: The text the tweet will display
 * Image (optional): You can include an image to the tweet
 * Date: A string that represents a date